chiro-hiro/thedivine/README.md

 ## The idea

-We get `blockhash` of 32th older blocks from blockchain and combine with `immortal` by using `xor` operator then appending to blockchain state.
+We get `blockhash` of 32 th older blocks from blockchain and combine with `immortal` by using `xor` operator then calculate its digest by using `keccak256` hash function.
+The new `immortal` value will be assigned with given digest from above step.

 ```
     immortal <- blockchain state